Azure-Samples/acme-fitness-store/README.md

 Notice that after restarting the cart service, the items in your cart will now persist.

 Verify order data is now persisted in a PostgreSQL Database by placing an order.
-View your placed orders an the following URL:
+View your placed orders with the following URL:

 ```text
 https://${GATEWAY_URL}/order/${USER_ID}